 - letgo – this app is basically a mobile marketplace for second-hand goods.
 It uses a common verb to describe the mission of the project: to let people easily get rid of stuff they don’t need.

 - Maps4Me – an application that helps people navigate through the city and on interstate highways, it appeals to the personal benefit that a user receives: user-friendly interactive maps that take the hustle out of the traveling.

 - EasyUp helps people upload their photos for use in messengers quickly and painlessly.
 It describes its function very accurately and explains how it can be helpful.

 - Snapchat – an iconic name for people who would like to share moments in their lives by showing photos, to make a snapshot and post it on chat.

 - Evernote – another title that is made up of two parts, it basically promises that your notes will forever be with you.
 A clever way to make a statement and attract potential users.

-- PicDish – while this project is not real rival for Instagram, it describes extremely clearly what it does: it is used to take pictures of food and upload.
-However you don’t learn anything about the social aspect of the application from its name.
+- PicDish – while this project is not a real rival for Instagram, it describes extremely clearly what it does: it is used to take pictures of food and upload.
+However, you don’t learn anything about the social aspect of the application from its name.

-There is also a number of application that rely more on brand marketing to be recognized – Spotify, Tidal and Pandora are just a few examples.
+There is also a number of application that relies more on brand marketing to be recognized – Spotify, Tidal, and Pandora are just a few examples.

-It’s also worth noting that the length of these titles rarely exceed 11 letters and this is a ‘golden standard’ you might want to stick with.
+It’s also worth noting that the length of these titles rarely exceeds 11 letters and this is a ‘golden standard’ you might want to stick with.

 Finding the right title for your application is a challenging task, but the result is well worth the investment.
 A name that attracts attention and conveys a message in itself can boost the conversion rates and attract new users.
 A clever choice can help promote your project – a poor decision may significantly slow down the growth.